Dr Ulrich Kusenack

-I have been working in the field of vascular medicine for 25 years now—most recently as the long-standing chief physician at a university hospital specializing in vascular surgery in North Rhine-Westphalia.
+Since meanwhile 25 years I am active in the field of vascular medicine - most recently as a Long-standing chief physician of a vascular surgery university clinic in North Rhine-Westphalia.

-Born in Passau (Lower Bavaria) in 1968, I completed my training as a surgeon after studying human medicine at Ludwig Maximilian University in Munich.
-I graduated in 2001 with a specialist qualification in surgery.
+Born in Passau (Lower Bavaria) in 1968, I graduated from the University of Study of human medicine I trained as a surgeon at the Ludwig Maximilian University in Munich.
+I completed this in 2001 with the acquisition of the Specialist for surgery from.

-I then specialized in the relatively new but rapidly developing field of vascular surgery.
-After qualifying as a specialist in vascular surgery in 2006, I initially worked as a senior physician and deputy chief physician in vascular surgery at Helios University Hospital in Wuppertal.
-From December 2010 to the end of 2018, I headed this clinic and the Bergisches Gefäßzentrum (Bergisch Vascular Center) in the position of chief physician.
+Afterwards I specialised in to the still young but rapidly developing field of vascular surgery.
+After my recognition as a Specialist for vascular surgery In 2006, I was initially Senior Consultant and Deputy Head of Vascular Surgery at the Helios University Hospital in Wuppertal.
+From December 2010 to the end of 2018, I headed this clinic and the Bergisches Gefäßzentrum as Chief Physician.

-During this time, I studied phlebology intensively—the study of veins, their diseases, and treatment—and successfully passed the phlebologist exam administered by the North Rhine Medical Association.
+During this time, I was intensively involved with the Phlebology - the study of veins, their disease and treatment - and successfully passed the examination to become a qualified vein specialist at the North Rhine Medical Association.
+Phlebologists from.

-As an expert on behalf of the North Rhine Medical Association, I also assess controversial treatment courses and offer you my support in such matters.
+As Expert on behalf of the North Rhine Medical Association I also assess disputed courses of treatment and offer you my support in such matters.

-If you require a second medical opinion prior to a planned procedure, I would be happy to provide you with an objective assessment.
+If you need a medical consultation before a planned procedure Second opinion need, I will be happy to provide you with an objective assessment.

 Chief Physician of the Clinic for Vascular Surgery